 Example: In a two-pump scenario, the Lead output (R1) is set for On/Off control of pH with a setpoint of 8.50, deadband of 0.20 and a "force lower" control direction.
 The Lag output (R2) has a setpoint of 9.00 and a deadband of 0.20.
 Time unbalanced (80/20) wear leveling is selected with a cycle time of 15 minutes.
 When the pH goes above 8.50, the on-times for each pump are evaluated.
 If R1 has been on less than 80% of the total time for the two pumps, it is energized.
 Otherwise, R2 has been on for less than 20% of the total time, so it is energized.
-If the pH remains above the deadband and does not exceed the second setpoint (8.30 < pH < 9.00), the pump selection is re-evaluated every 15 minutes and, if warranted, the pump in operation is switched.
-If the pH fails to below 8.80, the pump on-times are again evaluated and the appropriate pump is turned off.
+If the pH remains above the deadband and does not exceed the second setpoint (8.30 \leq pH \leq 9.00), the pump selection is re-evaluated every 15 minutes and, if warranted, the pump in operation is switched.
+If the pH proceeds to exceed 9.00, both pumps are energized and wear leveling is no longer a consideration.
+When the pH fails to below 8.80, the pump on-times are again evaluated and the appropriate pump is turned off.